What is a hearing test?

 Alternatively a telephone screening test is available via RNID.
 However, please note it does not matter which way a screening test is performed it is only a screen, and needs to be considered as such.

 Watch Kim having a hearing test

 Thanks to MED-EL

 The new Accessible Information Standard came into play in August 2016 across England.
 Its aim is to make sure that all organisations who provide NHS or social care make their information accessible for all people in a way they can understand and by providing any communication support they need.

-Print out this Communication Card and template letter, produced by Action on Hearing Loss, and hand them to the practice manager at your GP surgery to ensure that your communication needs are met.
+Print out this Health and Care Communication Card and template letter, produced by RNID, and hand them to the practice manager at your GP surgery to ensure that your communication needs are met.